 If so specified in the applicable Pricing Supplement, except as provided below, payments of principal, premium, if any, and interest and Arrears of Interest, if any, with respect to any Note denominated in other than U.S. dollars will be made in U.S. dollars (as set forth below).
 If the Holder of such Note on the relevant Regular Record Date or at Maturity, if any, as the case may be, requests payments in other than U.S. dollars, the Holder shall transmit a written request for such payment to any Paying Agent with respect to such Note appointed by the Issuer at its principal office on or prior to such Regular Record Date or the date 15 calendar days prior to Maturity, if any, as the case may be.
 Such request may be delivered by mail, by hand, by cable or by telex or any other form of facsimile transmission.
-Any such request made with respect to any Note by a Holder will remain in effect with respect to such Note payable to such Holder, unless such request is revoked by written notice received by such Paying Agent on or prior to the relevant Regular Record Date or the date 15 calendar days prior to Maturity, if any, as the case may be (but no such revocation may be made with respect to payments made on any such Note if an Event of Default has occurred with respect thereto or upon the giving of a notice of redemption).
+Any such request made with respect to any Note by a Holder will remain in effect with respect to any further payments of principal, and premium, if any, and interest and Arrears of Interest, if any, with respect to such Note payable to such Holder, unless such request is revoked by written notice received by such Paying Agent on or prior to the relevant Regular Record Date or the date 15 calendar days prior to Maturity, if any, as the case may be (but no such revocation may be made with respect to payments made on any such Note if an Event of Default has occurred with respect thereto or upon the giving of a notice of redemption).
 Holders of Notes denominated in other than U.S. dollars whose Notes are registered in the name of a broker or nominee should contact such broker or nominee to determine whether and how an election to receive payments in other than U.S. dollars may be made.